ssachis/Portfolio-Website/README.md

 # Portfolio-Website
-Sample Portfolio Website:)
+Sample Portfolio Website:)<br />
-the backend hasnt been configuired js of the website was inspired and taken from https://nad.is/
+the backend hasnt been configuired<br />
+javascript of the website has been inspired/copied from https://nad.is/<br />